bozhinov/bHype/README.md

 # bHype
-bHype should (eventually) turn a fresh installation of FreeBSD 13.2 (or maybe even 14) into a standalone virtual machine host that can be maintained within a corporate environment.
+bHype should (eventually) turn a fresh installation of FreeBSD 14.1 into a standalone virtual machine host that can be maintained within a corporate environment.

 Platform:
-+ FreeBSD 13.2 and onwards
++ FreeBSD 14.1 and onwards
 + ZFS
 + bHyve